 Medals.
 FEI Medals will be awarded for the first three (3) teams in the Team FEI Championships and for the first three (3) individuals in the Individual FEI Championship and the Individual Freestyle FEI Championship.

-ANNEX 27 - INTERNATIONAL DRESSAGE JUDGES
+ANNEX 2 - INTERNATIONAL DRESSAGE JUDGES

-(i) 1.
-Categories
+1. Categories

-Judges are divided into four (4) categories: 2-(new), 3-(formerly International Candidate Judges), 4 (formerly International Judges) and 5 (formerly Official International Judges)
+Judges are divided into four (4) categories: 2, 3, 4 and 5